 Great product made in Japan, this amp will play fine again for many years to come ^

-The sound is very good and powerful and distortionless for such a small and early 2x 10 Watts amplifier.
+The sound is very good: powerful and distortionless, considering it is an early 1960's 2x 10 Watts RMS transistor integrated amplifier.

 Presented to you by ON9MMK on: